Newly released sex offender accused of sex assault on bus

 Gregory Kehl was arrested in the small northeastern Utah city of Vernal after the driver stopped the bus at a restaurant and reported the alleged assault to a restaurant manager, KUTV reported Thursday.

-The alleged victim told police that she moved away from Kehl during the bus trip but that he followed her inside the bus, exposing himself and sexually assaulting her.
+The woman told police that she moved away from Kehl during the bus trip but he followed her inside the bus, exposing himself and sexually assaulting her.

 Kehl, 64, told an officer that he was on his way to California following his release from the Iowa prison, police said.